 MailChimp will send this warning as a message to your Inbox whenever the email list is considered a high-risk.

 You will be able to view the warning via email and you also have the option to view it within the MailChimp SaaS.
-You must always check for such warning every time you send a campaign as it won’t send if you don’t fix it.
+You must always check for such a warning every time you create a campaign as it won’t send if you do not fix it.

 What Triggers an Omnivore Warning?

-There are three major causes why you can be classified as high-risk.
-The first can be either inactive addresses, questionable addresses, and spam traps.
+There are three significant reasons why you can be classified as high-risk.
+The first can be either inactive email addresses, questionable email addresses, and spam traps.

-A list that has been created from stale email addresses means that you will receive a higher bounce rate.
-A stale list means that you haven’t targeted them in a long period of time.
-Therefore, your sender reputation is likely to get damaged and you are also prone to trigger the spam filters.
+A list that has been created from invalid email addresses means that you will receive a higher bounce rate.
+A stale list means that you have not targeted them in a long period of time.
+Therefore, your sender reputation is likely to be damaged and you are also prone to trigger the spam filters.

-Having inactive addresses can be dangerous.
-People are unforeseeable, people will leave jobs and companies so their address will remain even though they leave.
-As well as, some inactive users will simply mark your campaign as spam as they’re no longer interested in your content.
+Having inactive email addresses can be dangerous.
+People are unforeseeable, they will leave jobs and companies, making their email address invalid.
+Moreover, some inactive users will simply mark your campaign as spam as they are no longer interested in your content.

-Keeping up to date with your list is essential if you want to avoid an Omnivore warning.
+Keeping up to date with consumers in your mailing list is essential if you want to avoid an Omnivore warning.
 Hard work is expected from you by MailChimp.

-Unfamiliar addresses are common.
-Some people will put their job description rather their names, some will misspell, and some will simply not input the right address.
+Unfamiliar email addresses are common.
+Some people will put their job description rather than their names, some will misspell, and some will simply not insert the right email address.
 Each time you put a new email address into the system, Omnivore will scan to check them.

-If Omnivore has detected a large threshold of such addresses, you will receive a warning.
+If Omnivore has detected a large threshold of such email addresses, you will receive a warning.

-You must ensure that your list doesn’t have such traps if you want to avoid getting a warning.
+You must ensure that your list does not have such traps if you want to avoid receiving a warning.
 The algorithms will scan for emails that are used by ISPs and spam organizations that often trigger complaints.
-It would be difficult to check for such addresses by yourself as they don’t necessarily look strange or questionable.
-Hence, it would be nearly impossible to decide for yourself whether it’s a spam trap or a real person.
+It would be difficult to check for such email addresses by yourself as they do not necessarily look strange or questionable.
+Hence, it would be nearly impossible to decide for yourself whether it is a spam trap or an email address belonging to a real person.

-It would be very difficult for you to check every single email address by yourself.
+It would be very challenging for you to check every single email address by yourself.
 This is why you should consider our email verification service.
-The innovative algorithms will check for inactive addresses, bad syntax, and addresses that have been marked as spam-traps.
+The innovative algorithms will check for inactive email addresses, syntax errors, and email addresses that have been marked as spam-traps.